aiuta-com/docs/docs/sdk/about/diagrams/data-flow.md

 ```

 !!! info "Access tokens"
-    Depending on the storage type and access levels set, the URL in the Aiuta API response <span class="md-sequence-number">8</span> may contain a temporary access token so that the SDK has time to download the results and <span class="md-sequence-number">10</span> show them to the user before access to that URL is expired.
-For further use <span class="md-sequence-number">9</span> under the control of your app and to provide historical data for display in the SDK when using data providers ([uploaded](/sdk/about/developer/configuration/#uploads-history) and [generated](/sdk/about/developer/configuration/#generations-history)), your application must ensure access by refreshing the tokens in the URL.
+    Depending on the storage type and access levels set, the URL in the Aiuta API response <span class="md-sequence-number">8</span> may contain a temporary access token so that the SDK has time to download <span class="md-sequence-number">9</span> the results and <span class="md-sequence-number">12</span> show them to the user before access to that URL is expired.
+For further use <span class="md-sequence-number">11</span> under the control of your app and to provide historical data for display in the SDK when using data providers ([uploaded](/sdk/about/developer/configuration/#uploads-history) and [generated](/sdk/about/developer/configuration/#generations-history)), your application must ensure access by refreshing the tokens in the URLs so that the image will be accessible to the SDK without additional authentication.